mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 1. Check our [Menu](menu).
 2. Fill out the order form below.
 3. You will receive an order confirmation within 24 hours along with the payment process and pick-up information.
-4. Pick up your order on the specified date.
+4. Pick up your order on the specified date near 29th skytrain station.
+Exact location will be provided upon ordering.
 5. Enjoy!

 For more information, check out the Ordering section in our [FAQ](faq).